KikeVen/python911/_posts/2019-9-23-string_tutorial-09.md

 ### The string object

-We can turn an object into a string by using the built in function `str()`
+We can turn an object into a string by using the built in function `str()`.

 ```python
 >>> type(45)